phbiohazard/Yara/README.md

 The particularity of SPECTRE.PTN is that it uses the YARA engine to try to detect the SHA256 of malicious codes that are present in the file system.

-We have a false positive database of over 70,000 entries which minimizes the risk of irrelevant alerts.
+We have a false positive database of over 70,000 entries that is run before the SPECTRE.PTN file is generated, which minimizes the risk of irrelevant alerts.

 SPECTRE.PTN is updated every 12 hours 7 days a week.